IBM/ibmcloud-iam-operator/README.md

 IBM Cloud IAM Kubernetes Operator provides a **user-friendly Operator for IKS and OpenShift to automate scenarios for managing access to IBM Cloud  Resources** via Kubernetes CRD-Based APIs:
 1. For access groups,
-2. For custom  roles, and
+2. For custom  roles,
-3. For access policies
+3. For access policies, and
+4. For authorization policies

 This will give users few advantages:
-- The operator **makes it easier to specify access groups, custom roles, and access policies** at a high level in a Kubernetes  YAML  declaratively,
+- The operator **makes it easier to specify access groups, custom roles, access & authorization policies** at a high level in a Kubernetes  YAML  declaratively,
 - The operator **automates interactions with IAM APIs** without requiring the user to know specifics,
-- The operator **enforces access groups, custom roles, and access policies** via the operator's desired-state management.
+- The operator **enforces access groups, custom roles, access & authorization policies** via the operator's desired-state management.
 For example, if a user is moved out of a group accidentally, the operator would move them back and remediate the issue,
 - The operator **integrates IBM Cloud  IAM  tightly with Kubernetes'  built-in  support  for RBAC**.

 ## Requirements